 - 1 crash took place every 57 seconds

-Put this way, the state of Texas’s accident statistics become quite sobering and highlight the need for additional transportation safety initiatives.
+Put this way, our state’s accident statistics become quite sobering and highlight the need for additional transportation safety initiatives.

-The Most Common Types of Car Accidents (and How to Avoid Them)
+The Most Common Types of Car Accidents in Aldine (and How to Avoid Them)

-There are too many different ways to get into a car accident to count, but some of the most common types of car accidents we see include:
+There are too many different ways to get into a vehicle accident to count, but some of the most common types of car accidents we see include:

 - Side-impact crashes: Also known as “T-bone crashes,” these account for 27 percent of passenger vehicle deaths in the United States.
 They occur most often in intersections where one driver fails to yield to the car that has the right-of-way and impacts the side of the vehicle.
 To avoid side-impact crashes, always look both ways for oncoming cars when you have the right of way and be sure to make complete stops at stop signs and lights.